JackKelly/rfm_edf_ecomanager/README.md

  - Then watch the serial port.
 On Linux this can be achieved with the command: `screen /dev/ttyUSB0 115200`

- - You should see each RF packet displayed on your screen (each byte displayed as hex).
+ - You should see data from all Current Cost and EDF transmitters displayed as soon as it arrives.

+ - Please see the [user manual](https://github.com/JackKelly/rfm_edf_ecomanager/wiki) for more info.

 Acknowledgements & further reading